Anableps anableps: Ecology

 In the water, the fish uses a combination of biting and suction to capture its prey.
-It sometimes emerges from the water and feeds on mudbanks, but its mouth is not well adapted for picking up food from the surface on dry land.
-Anableps anableps solves this difficulty by depressing the lower jaw and protruding the upper jaw, and ingesting the prey by suction.
-If the prey is too large to swallow, it is gripped by the teeth, the upper jaw is retracted and the fish bites the prey.
+It feeds by depressing the lower jaw and protruding the upper jaw, and ingesting the prey by suction.
+If the prey is too large to swallow, it is gripped by the teeth, the upper jaw is retracted, and the fish bites the prey.
 This cycle of protrusion and biting can be repeated until the prey is able to be swallowed.
+There is also evidence that this fish uses some degree of ram feeding for small prey items.